Ioane-M/web-development-projects/Toyshop e-commerce shop frontend project/README.md

 # 🧸 ToyShop E-commerce React App

-This is a fully functional e-commerce web application for a toy shop built using **React.js**.
+This is a  functional e-commerce only front-end web application for a toy shop built using **React.js**.
 It includes features such as category navigation, product listing, detailed product view, cart management, currency switching, and a multi-step checkout process.

 ---

-## 🚀 ## 🚀 Features
+ ##  Features

 ### 1. Navigation Bar
 - Links to categories: **All**, **Figures**, and **Plush**